elmahio/documentation/docs/cli-overview.md

   -?, -h, --help    Show help and usage information

 Commands:
-  export    Export log messages from a specified log log       Log a message to the specified log tail      Tail log messages from a specified log
+  export      Export log messages from a specified log log         Log a message to the specified log tail        Tail log messages from a specified log dataloader  Load a configurable number of error messages into an elmah.io log
 ```

 ## Cloning the CLI